michael-spencer31/Gen-3-Pokedex/README.md

-# Pokemon Data
+# Pokedex

-Work in progress on a pokedex type site using the Poke API.
+A Pokedex for the generation 3 games (ruby/sapphire/emerald).